 Sport and relaxation for your next stay in a French Pyrenees ski resort

 The Pyrenees mountain range has over 50 ski resorts along its 430 kilometres.
 It offers marvellous panoramas as well as a wild fauna and flora, better preserved than its Alpine sister.

 The ski resorts of the Pyrenees are renowned for their village spas.
 It is therefore an ideal place to combine sport and relaxation during your stay.
 In total, the Pyrenees chain has more than 854 slopes of different levels and 371 ski lifts.

 Altitude: Min 1327 m – Max 1500 m

-Iraty is a cross-country ski resort in the Pyrenees, located in the heart of the largest beech forest in Western Europe, in the Pyrenees-Atlantiques, in the Nouvelle-Aquitaine region (between France and Spain).
-It has 26 kilometres of cross-country ski trails, divided into three tracks.
-Once you have completed the circuit, you will enjoy a wonderful and unique view of the mountains of Haute Soule and Navarre.
+Iraty is located in the Pyrenees, in the heart of the largest beech forest in Western Europe, in the Pyrenees-Atlantiques, in the Nouvelle-Aquitaine region (between France and Spain).
+You will enjoy a wonderful and unique view of the mountains of Haute Soule and Navarre.

 Altitude: Min 1450 m – Max 1500 m